Skip to main content

 2. On the Add data page, under Databricks connectors, click Workday Reports.

 3. On the Connection page of the ingestion wizard, select the connection that stores your Workday Reports access credentials.
 If you have the CREATE CONNECTION privilege on the metastore, you can click Plus icon.
-Create connection to create a new connection with the authentication details in Configure Workday reports for ingestion.
+Create connection to create a new connection with the authentication details in Create a Workday Reports connection.

 4. Click Next.